 Climate Change in the Media

-James Painter is Head of the Journalism Fellowship Programme at the Reuters Institute for the Study of Journalism (RISJ), Oxford University.
+James Painter, former head of the Journalist Fellowship Programme at the Reuters Institute for the Study of Journalism (RISJ), Oxford University.
 He worked for several years for the BBC World Service and has written extensively on climate change and the media.
-His latest publication is Poles Apart: The International Reporting of Climate Scepticism (RISJ, Oxford University).
+Recent publications include Poles Apart: The International Reporting of Climate Scepticism (RISJ, Oxford University).